Gardens, (Green) Squares, and Parks in Paris

 Square des Saint-Simoniens-Ménilmontant

 Located on the upper levels of Ménilmontant, the Square des Saint-Simoniens is a quiet green space full of lively energy.
-It is frequented by a lot of local residents who perform various activities such as tai chi and meditation, along with noisy children running around and filling the park with blissful laughter.
+It is frequented by many local residents who practice activities such as tai chi and meditation, along with noisy children running around and filling the park with blissful laughter.

 The garden is equipped with a playground, a flowerbed with tulips and roses, and lush cherry trees swaying in the wind.
-In the center of the square lies its highlight, an abstract water fountain created by Marnix Raedecker influenced heavily by the Asian arts.
+In the center of the square lies its highlight: an abstract water fountain created by Marnix Raedecker, heavily influenced by Asian art.

 Address: 151 Rue de Ménilmontant